electrichive/waggledance/index.md

 ### What is this?

 This is a highly-opinionated, curated guide to becoming a professional programmer, with a focus on fullstack web development.
-I originally wrote this to give some guidance to my friends.
-Now, I'm offering it up to the public in the hopes that it might help others.
+It was originally written in order for one programmer to give guidance to his friends.
+It is now offered up up to the public in the hopes that it might help others.
 Feel free to share or offer suggestions for improvement.

 ### Who is this for?

 This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career using programming.

+### Who made this?

+This guide was originally written by [opheron](https://github.com/opheron) aka [Andrew Chong](https://www.andrewhchong.com/).
+It is now maintained by opheron and the rest of the [Electric Hive](https://www.electrichive.org/), a free and open programmer/hacker collective focused on mentoring and producing technological solutions for public good.
+Please check our website out for more information about us and for information on how to join us.

 ### Why is it opinionated and curated?